 Step Four

 Divide the batter evenly between the two ramekins and place them on a baking sheet.
-Bake for 12-15 minutes at 375 degrees, until the cakes have risen a bit, the edges are puffed and dry, and the tops are shiny, but the center is still jiggly.
+Bake for 12-15 minutes at 375 degrees, until the cakes have risen a bit, the edges are puffed and dry, and the tops are shiny, but the center of the cake is still jiggly.

-The lava cakes will be quite molten in the center at 12 minutes, and closer to solid with just a soft and gooey center by 15 minutes.
+The lava cakes will have a very molten center at 12 minutes, and closer to solid with just a soft and gooey center by 15 minutes.
 Bake to the texture you’d prefer!

 Molten Chocolate Cakes for Two - katiebirdbakes.com